The Cauchy Problem For Quasi-Linear Parabolic Systems Revisited: Introduction

 Petrovskii's condition requires that for all vectors~$\xi\in\R^d$ of euclidean norm $1$, the matrix field~$A_\xi := (\sum_{k,\ell} a_{ij}^{k\ell} \xi_k\xi_\ell)_{ij}$ has a spectrum lying in the set~$\{z\in\mathbb{C}\,:\,\textnormal{Re}(z)>0\}$.
-In the literature many references can be found in which this previous condition is replaced by $\langle a_\xi X,X\rangle \geq 0$ which amounts to asking that the \emph{symmetric part} of the matrix field $A_\xi$ satifies Petrovskii's condition.
-This latter assumption is extremely restrictive and flushes out all the subtility of the problem, because under this condition the system \eqref{eq:u} has an obvious energy estimate.
-We give below (in the quasilinear setting) a natural example of a system which satisfies Petrovskii's condition but not this restrictive one.
-We focus therefore here on the references in the literature which treat systems following Petrovskii's condition and not the previous stronger one.
+In the literature some references can be found in which this previous condition is replaced by $\langle a_\xi X,X\rangle \geq 0$ which amounts to asking that the \emph{symmetric part} of the matrix field $A_\xi$ satisfies Petrovskii's condition.
+Exploring the very same linear system of equations \eqref{eq:u} with this latter assumption is by far more restrictive and actually flushes out all the subtlety of the problem, because under this condition the system \eqref{eq:u} has obvious energy estimates. {As opposed to Petrovskii's, this stronger ellipticity condition \emph{is not} intrinsic to the system for it depends on set of coordinates chosen for $U$: one can clearly exhibit a symmetric positive matrix $A$ and an invertible matrix $P$ for which $PAP^{-1}$ does not have a positive symmetric part.
+Let us precise that such a symmetry assumption on the same system \eqref{eq:u} \emph{does not} fall into the scope of any symmetrization procedure (which usually changes the evolution form of the system).
+We will elaborate on these transformations later on, when dealing with the quasilinear setting.} For the moment, let us proceed with the state of the art for the linear case, focusing only in the literature which treat systems following Petrovskii's condition.
 In \cite{petrorigine}, the tensor field $A=(a_{ij}^{k\ell})_{i,j,k,\ell}$ depends only on the time variable and the setting is rather regular both for the data and the solution; existence of a solution is obtained by means of a fundamental solution.
 Let us precise however that Petrovskii's condition and construction also hold for higher order parabolic systems.
 In the two decades following \cite{petrorigine}, several contributions extended this study of the Cauchy problem to more general systems and in less regular settings, see \cite{aronson,lady,eidelman} to cite a few.
-We also refer to the bibliographical remarks section of the book \cite{friedman} of Friedman and to the last chapter of the monograph \cite{ladyfat} for other references.
+We also refer to the bibliographical remarks section of the book \cite{friedman} of Friedman and to the monograph \cite{ladyfat}, {especially \cite[Chapter VII, \S~8]{ladyfat} in which Petrovskii's condition is stated for higher order systems together with a comprehensive description of the existing literature at that time}.
 All those cited works rely on the condition exhibited by Petrovskii, with a construction of the fundamental solution (exception made of \cite{mizo} which relies on semigroup theory).
 Further generalizations of this condition encompassing even more general systems and sets of functions have been explored, see for instance the review \cite{pala} on the Gel'fand-Shilov theory for parabolic systems.

 Leaving the realm of \emph{linear} systems, the literature is by far less generous.
 For quasilinear parabolic systems, Amann's work \cite{amann} seems to be the only reference covering a variety of cases comparable to the Petrovskii theory for linear systems.
 Without surprise, the work of Amann relies crucially on Petrovskii's condition (Amann speaks of the \emph{normal ellipticity condition}).
 Instead of the linear system \eqref{eq:u}, Amann tackles the following quasilinear one